 Replace circlips or cotter pins that were removed with new ones.
-Install the circlip with its sharp edge facing outward and its chamfered side facing inward to prevent the clip from being pushed out of its groove when loaded.
 Take care not to open the clip excessively when installing to prevent deformation.

 Lubrication

 It is important to lubricate rotating or sliding parts during assembly to minimize wear during initial operation.
 Lubrication points are called out throughout this manual, apply the specific oil or grease as specified.